gapeleon/OpenArc/README.md

 ## Install

-A more detailed .toml will be pushed soon.
-I am considering using uv.
+A proper .toml will be pushed soon.
 For now use the provided conda .yaml file;

 Make it executable